Scarlett Johansson was "shocked, angered" by OpenAI's ChatGPT voice that sounds like her

 OpenAI founder Sam Altman suddenly faces a more formidable foe than any members of his company's board of directors: Hollywood star Scarlett Johansson.

 Johansson added in her statement to the Times that she hired legal counsel to ask Altman how the company had created the the voice, which OpenAI calls Sky.
-Altman has stated publicly that the 2013 movie "Her," starring Johansson as a voice robot, is his favorite film.
+Altman has stated publicly that he is a fan of the 2013 movie "Her," starring Johansson as a voice robot.

 The company's so-called voice mode function, launched in 2023, lets users interact with ChatGPT, widely used "generative" artificial intelligence software, by speaking to it.
 It also acts as a text-to-speech tool that reads answers to user prompts in one of five different voice options.

-Although OpenAI said Sky is not Johansson's, the company said it is pausing its use to respond to user questions about how it chooses and samples the voices in ChatGPT.
+Although OpenAI's Altman said Sky is not Johansson's, the company said it is pausing its use to respond to user questions about how it chooses and samples the voices in ChatGPT.

-"We are working to pause the use of Sky while we address them," the company said in a statement on X (formerly Twitter).
+Altman even said that the voice of Sky "was never intended to resemble hers," in a statement provided to CBS MoneyWatch Tuesday.
+"We cast the voice actor behind Sky's voice before any outreach to Ms. Johansson.
+Out of respect for Ms. Johansson, we have paused using Sky's voice in our products.
+We are sorry to Ms. Johansson that we didn't communicate better."

+The company announced on X (formerly Twitter) Monday, that it was pausing the use of Sky.

 In a blog post late Sunday, OpenAI elaborated on how it comes up with its different voices, reiterating that the Sky option uses the voice of an actor who is not Johansson.